 A Level Graphic Communication will see you learning how to use the latest technology to communicate visually.
 As part of a fast paced and exciting learning experience, you will learn how to produce engaging communication aimed at a variety of audiences.
 You’ll combine traditional art and design skills alongside new and emerging technologies.

-Grade 4 in a relevant GCSE Art subject.
+You'll need to meet the entry criteria for your chosen pathway and a grade 4 in a relevant GCSE Art/Design subject.
 If students have not taken a GCSE Art subject, then a portfolio of work will be considered.
-General entry criteria also applies.

 NOTE: 3 Art & Design subjects cannot be studied together